 Everyone knows — or should know — that the Pulitzer Prizes and the New York Times are irretrievably disgraced by the 1932 Pulitzer awarded to Walter Duranty.
 For 15 years as the Times’ Moscow bureau chief, Duranty provided some of the most shamefully blood-soaked lies ever to be called “journalism.”
 Duranty reliably parroted Soviet propaganda and disparaged those who told the truth about the murderous regime of Bolshevik dictator Josef Stalin.
 (See Arnold Beichman’s 2003 article “Pulitzer-Winning Lies.”)
 The Times has not repudiated, nor has the Pulitzer committee revoked, the prize awarded to Duranty for his “reporting” that amounted to a deliberate cover-up of the genocidal terror-famine by which Stalin starved to death millions of Ukrainian peasants.

-Probably nothing could ever compare to the permanent stain Duranty inflicted on the profession of journalism, although Ginger Gorham of the Australian Broadcasting Company is certainly deserving of recognition.
-In July 2010, Gorham produced a feature profile with the headline, “Two dads are better than one,” which glowingly told of the “happy, relaxed family scene” at the home of two men identified only by their first names, Mark and Peter.
-Gorham’s article sympathetically portrayed the struggles the couple said they had finding a surrogate mother, trying for three years before finding a Russian woman willing to be artificially inseminated and bear a child for them.
+Probably nothing could ever compare to the permanent stain Duranty inflicted on the profession of journalism, although Ginger Gorman of the Australian Broadcasting Company is certainly deserving of recognition.
+In July 2010, Gorman produced a feature profile with the headline, “Two dads are better than one,” which glowingly told of the “happy, relaxed family scene” at the home of two men identified only by their first names, Mark and Peter.
+Gorman’s article sympathetically portrayed the struggles the couple said they had finding a surrogate mother, trying for three years before finding a Russian woman willing to be artificially inseminated and bear a child for them.
 The couple then faced difficulty bringing the child to Australia after his birth in 2005.
-“What followed was two and a half years of bureaucracy before the child received permanent Australian residency and another year before he got citizenship,” Gorham wrote.
+“What followed was two and a half years of bureaucracy before the child received permanent Australian residency and another year before he got citizenship,” Gorman wrote.

 Authorities in Australia say they intend to apprehend and prosecute every member of an international child pornography ring that exploited a boy who was molested from infancy by two men who reportedly created him with a Russian surrogate mother.
 “With this network, rest assured that we will pursue them to the ends of the Earth to make sure each and every one of them faces justice for what their role has been in crimes against this child,” Queensland Police Officer Jon Rouse told the Australian Broadcasting Company.